venkatbhaskar4u/Captcha-Recognition-using-GANs/README.md

 - Achieves **60% character-level or image-level accuracy** against challenging CAPTCHA datasets.
 - Side-by-side display of original, GAN-generated, and model-decoded CAPTCHA images.
 - Benchmark comparisons: GAN-augmented models vs. traditional data augmentation pipelines.
+- Low accuracy in CAPTCHA recognition with GANs is expected due to severe technical challenges: CAPTCHAs are intentionally distorted and noisy, making character segmentation and sequence recognition extremely difficult.
+Additionally, GAN-generated data often fails to capture the full diversity and adversarial variations of real CAPTCHAs, and typical deep learning models struggle to generalize across these unpredictable styles and overlapping characters.
+As a result, even advanced models are limited by complexity, inadequate data, and the design of CAPTCHAs to resist automated decoding.

 ## Applications & Impact
 - **Security Research:** Evaluates the vulnerability of existing CAPTCHA systems to advanced ML attacks.